vcraghe32/Pet_Food_Dispenser/README.md

 ## OnShape Lessons - Violet

-* Communitcating design ideas over zoom can be difficult, so we found that creating simple cardboard prototypes of our designs helped illustrate our ideas, in addition to using the whiteboard website and sharing our screens.
+* Communicating design ideas over zoom can be difficult, so we found that creating simple cardboard prototypes of our designs helped illustrate our ideas, in addition to using the whiteboard website and sharing our screens.

 * Be sure to assemble the correct version of the part that you will be using in real life.
 I made the mistake of assembling everything with the standard servo arm and base instead of the micro servo arm and base.